me2d09/bacquerel/postdoc.md

 ---

 ### Overview
 The **Magnetism Group** at the Department of Condensed Matter Physics, Charles University, in collaboration with Augsburg University, invites applications for a **Postdoctoral Researcher** in the field of **Experimental Condensed Matter Physics**, specializing in **Low Temperature Thermal Transport in Quantum Materials**.
-This exciting opportunity is part of a cutting-edge collaboration where you will help develop and enhance the **Thermal Transport measurement** capabilities within our state-of-the-art **Materials Growth and Measurement Laboratories**.
+This invigorating position is part of a cutting-edge collaboration on quantum spin liquids.
+Your primary responsibility involves advancing and refining he Thermal Transport measurement capabilities within our state-of-the-art [Materials Growth and Measurement Laboratories](https://mgml.eu/).
 Join a dynamic team of enthusiastic researchers and make meaningful contributions to the exploration of quantum materials.

 ---